leethomas/countdown/README.md

 ## Description

-Countdown is a command line program that lets you know how many days are remaining until any number of events that you've configured.
-Use it in your shell's $PS2 to always have the soonest event displayed, or just use it on the fly whenever you need some encouragement for the week.
+Countdown is a command line program that tells you how many days are remaining until any number of events that you've configured.
+Use it in your shell's $PS1 to always have the soonest event displayed, or just use it on the fly whenever you need some encouragement for the week.

 ![demo](https://user-images.githubusercontent.com/5622404/118373813-932a0780-b56d-11eb-9388-d58adc65b8a6.gif)